zondervanedwin-collab/beyond-the-optimum/README.md

 **Beyond the Optimum** is a MATLAB teaching package for exploring how chemical engineering decisions emerge from process models, superstructures, multiple objectives, and uncertainty.

-The example was developed for the keynote:
+The example was developed for the keynote that I delivered at ARAMCO in October 2026:

 **Beyond the Optimum: Chemical Engineering Decisions with Multiple Objectives and Uncertainty**